 Cook a Big Gay Thanksgiving

-salt and pepper to taste
+Kosher salt and freshly ground pepper

 Wash scallions, cut off and discard the root and top ends, and then thinly slice the trimmed stalks crosswise, all the way up.
 In a skillet, sauté in butter or olive oil and a dash of broth.

 When potato pieces are cooked through, drain and add to mixing bowl.
 Use a mixer on medium speed to mash the potatoes.
 Then, once they have come to a uniform consistency (lumps are fine), add the parmesan cheese, sauteed scallions, and broth.
 Blend everything together; add salt and freshly ground pepper to taste.

 Louis Lambert's Braised Greens with Smoked Ham Hock

 1 large yellow onion, diced medium